KosmasDev/dbt-task-jaffle-shop/README.md

 There are multiple ways to load the data for this project.
 Below, you’ll find the approach used in this setup, along with an alternative method you can consider.

 > [!IMPORTANT]
 > Seeds in dbt are static CSV files typically used to upload small reference datasets that support modeling workflows.
 In this project, seeds are leveraged as a convenient way to ingest sample data quickly.
 While this is not the primary purpose of seeds - ***since dbt is not designed as a data ingestion or loading tool*** - using seeds in this way allows us to focus on building and testing models without needing to set up a full external data pipeline.
+In the context of this project, we followed Approach 1.

 #### 🗂️ Approach 1: Utilize the sample data in the repo
 - To populate the source files located in `seeds/jaffle-data` as tables in Snowflake, we first need to configure the `dbt_project.yml` file, as shown in the screenshot below.
 In this file, we define the project name (`dbt_task_analytics`) and specify the target schema where the seed tables will be created — in this case, `raw`.
 Note that the database does not need to be defined in this file, as it is configured separately within the dbt Cloud connection settings.
 Please find the `dbt_project.yml` file [here ](https://github.com/KosmasDev/dbt-task-jaffle-shop/blob/dev/dbt_project.yml).